DinaYatsuk/TASS_parser/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for suggestions and improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-This `README.md` provides an overview of the project, setup instructions, usage details, and other important information for potential contributors or users.